Kimplul/copyjit/README.md

 generate 'pure' functions, we can't pass them any data beyond register arguments.
-This means that we have to generate one operation for each immediate value we want to be able to load, which bloats up the library quite a bit and (likely) maked loading large immedate values to registers slow.
+This means that we have to generate one operation for each immediate value we want to be able to load, which bloats up the library quite a bit and (likely) makes loading large immedate values to registers slow.
 However, I suspect it might be possible to 'allocate' some extra bytes in the `.text` sections that the operation could refer to, and whose address is known so that the jit compiler could populate the area with some